 Mandated by a 2012 law, the 334-page report provides Congress a starting point to discuss what it would take to deploy the infrastructure for a new generation of emergency response communications systems across the country.

-” Next generation 911 ” is the name given to a class of internet-protocol-based technologies that would enable authorities to transmit images, video, location and other data to and from callers and across emergency call centers, an advancement widely supported in emergency management circles.
+Next-generation 911 is the name given to a class of IP-based technologies that would enable authorities to transmit images, video, location and other data to and from callers and across emergency call centers, an advancement widely supported in emergency management circles.

 The 911 Implementation Coordination Office, led by the National Highway Traffic Safety Administration and the National Telecommunications and Information Administration, consulted with the Federal Communications Commission and the Department of Homeland Security to arrive at several projected cost figures for a national rollout that would be shared across local, state and federal agencies.